 Mass Fatality Events and Disaster Victim Identification

-Recovery and care of survivors and the supply of basic services is an obvious reaction to these events, but proper management of the dead is just as key a component of disaster response.
-For every person that dies, there are countless family members looking for them.
+Recovery and care of survivors and the supply of essential services is an obvious reaction to these events.
+Still, proper management of the dead is just as key a component of disaster response.
+For every person that dies, countless family members are looking for them.
 If human remains aren’t managed properly,

 accountability for the dead becomes challenging, and identification becomes extremely difficult.
-Connecting the dots between who is missing, and the names of the dead becomes extremely difficult in the absence of information.
+Connecting the dots between who is missing and the names of the dead becomes extremely difficult without information.

 Recording of Human Remains

-Accurate recording of where remains were recovered from and where they are laid to rest, even if only temporarily, is an essential part of forensic investigation efforts and the process of identification.
-To be able to re-create the history of the body, traceable information about where, when and how remains were recovered is paramount.
+Accurate recording of where remains were recovered from and where they are laid to rest, even temporarily, is essential to forensic investigation efforts and identification.
+To re-create the body’s history, traceable information about where, when and how remains were recovered is paramount.
 The collection of this information allows forensic investigators to re-create the story of the human remains with the aim of associating a name with a body.

 Challenges in Disaster Victim Identification

-The challenge is that often in emergencies, especially where there are large numbers of deaths, capacities to manage human remains often become overwhelmed.
-Resources are often not immediately available to properly record information about human remains and when, where, and how they were recovered.
+The challenge is that often, in emergencies, especially where there are large numbers of deaths, capacities to manage human remains often become overwhelmed.
+Resources are often not immediately available to correctly record information about human remains and when, where, and how they were recovered.

 In mass fatality events, the deceased may be tagged with non-durable materials.
 They may be buried using temporary gravesite markers that don’t last because they are not designed to withstand time and the elements.
-This is a problem because if the body tag goes missing, it becomes very difficult to re-associate the remains with any information that has been collected about them.
+This is a problem because if the body tag goes missing, it becomes challenging to re-associate the remains with any information collected about them.
 If a temporary gravesite marker goes missing, the location of the remains can be lost, making it difficult or impossible to relocate later.
-This has implications for families that might be searching for a lost relative, as well as for mortality management services.
+This has implications for families that might be searching for a lost relative and for mortality management services.

 How to Ensure Traceability of Human Remains